anchorcms/anchor-cms/.github/CONTRIBUTING.md

 Since the [PHP-FIG](http://www.php-fig.org) and their standards gain more and more followers and Anchor uses composer, which supports PSR-0 and PSR-4, all code should follow [PSR-1](http://www.php-fig.org/psr/psr-1) and [PSR-2](http://www.php-fig.org/psr/psr-2).
 More help on best practices for PHP development can be found on [PHP the right way](http://www.phptherightway.com).

 When working on a file, always enforce coding standards for the whole file.
-This increases the consistency of the code with every contribution!
+This increases the consistency of the code with every contribution! *If you don't, we may reject your pull requests.*